Mental health—we all have it, and we all need to look after it.

 Asking for help when you need to is an important part of dealing with life’s challenges and looking after your mental wellbeing.
 If you’re struggling at the moment, and feel you’d benefit from some help, it’s important to reach out to someone—whether it’s a loved one, a colleague, your doctor, or mental health professional.

-Nowadays, many people access therapy online, as they find it to be an affordable and highly convenient way to seek support.
-BetterHelp is one online counseling platform that makes it possible for you to connect with a therapist over the phone, video call, or via message anytime you need to talk.
+Nowadays, many people get therapy online, as they find it to be an affordable and highly convenient way to seek support.
+BetterHelp is one online therapy platform that makes it possible for you to connect with a therapist over the phone, video call, or via message anytime you need to talk.
 It can also match you with an accredited therapist to suit your needs and preferences.

 Many of the ways you can enhance your mental wellbeing may not be surprising to you, and there could be additional things you do to keep yourself feeling good day to day.